Posts Tagged United Kingdom

 Day 13 – a satellite beams from Bukhara

-Posted by Gary Hayes in Daily Blog on August 10, 1997
+Posted by Musical Nomad in Daily Blog on August 10, 1997

 Human contact can take many forms.
 There is contact when you play or hear a piece of music which triggers a primal reaction within.
 There is contact when you meet someone who, though living a different life to your own, can understand and relate.
 There is a contact through ‘communications’, be it a simple conversation or a satellite bouncing signals around the world.
 Today we made contact.
 Through music, with people of Bukhara and finally, at last with you the audience.